AtmosphericX/AtmosphericX/project/docs/pages/widgets/stream.md

 ## Global Parameters
 Below are default values that you can use with `/widgets/streams`.
 Visit [Global Parameters](./index#global-parameters) to see a full list of all the global parameters.
-Global theme (`setElementThemed`) will only be applicable to the title of the feed.
+Global theme (`setElementThemed`) will only be applicable to the title of the feed and it completely optional.

 ### setTextPlaceholder
 - Default (`string`): `No streams available`